Homeschool Bee Program

 What is Included

-Children will also rotate through three engaging stations, each linked to NSW Curriculum outcomes:
+Children will rotate through three engaging stations, each linked to NSW Curriculum outcomes:

 Hive Exploration Station – “Life Inside the Hive”